djplaner/canvas-collections/docs/index.md

 # Canvas Collections

-Improve your Canvas course site's
+Improve the learner experience of your course site by improving your site's

 -	Information architecture; and,